 Other than this, people with records of childhood trauma are at a higher risk of health problems like cancer, heart disease, stroke, obesity, and others among many.

-An adult’s personal relationships are another important aspect that can be severely affected by their childhood trauma and ugly past experiences.
+An adult’s personal relationships can be severely affected by their childhood trauma and ugly past experiences.
 As per research, people with these bad experiences either tend to avoid relationships for the longest time or attract emotionally abusive and toxic relationships.

 Victims of childhood trauma have troubles in their relationships because of various reasons: fear of commitment, separation anxiety, fear of being judged or misunderstood, and social anxiety.

 What should you do?

 As people of the present times who understand and support the awareness around mental wellness and emotional wellness, it is our responsibility to recognize and analyze the potential signs of trauma in the children and adults around us.